 You SHOULD be able to undertake the mirrored fence project and complete it… IF the sunny, dry weather holds out for a few hours.
 We have been getting quick cloudbursts of showers lately so I understood the uncertainty of the fortune cookie prediction in that respect.

-You SHOULD be able to complete the project...
-IF you don't cut a finger, drop a hammer on a toe, trip on the sawhorse....or do anything that would warrant a trip to local Emerg where you are sure to wait long hours before seeing a physician.
+You SHOULD be able to complete the project… IF you don’t cut a finger, drop a hammer on a toe, trip on the sawhorse….or do anything that would warrant a trip to local Emerg ( a very real possibility in our home) where you are sure to wait long hours before seeing a physician.
 You get the picture?

-These were the thoughts swirling in my mind when I happened on the fortune cookie from our take-out dinner on the very night before we were to start our mirrored mural panels.
+These were my thoughts when I happened on the fortune cookie from our take-out dinner on the very night before we were to start work on our mirrored mural panels.

-Or more to the point, HE is able to see into ours.
-Did I mention we have a pool and here in the northern hemisphere, it is bathing suit season?
+Or more to the point, HE is able to see into our yard.
+Have I mentioned we have a pool and our yard is very private from prying eyes?

-You might ask me where I got the idea to glue mirrors to a conceal a hideous fence.
-Pinterest, of course!
-I searched for broken mirror projects and found so many that I am certain there must be lots of people who wondered as I did what to do with mirrors left from their home renovations.
+The idea to glue mirrored pieces to a fence came from Pinterest, of course.
+I searched for broken mirror projects and found so many that I am convinced there must be lots of people who had mirrors sitting around in a garage from home renovations.

 So on a very bright Saturday morning, we were ready to tackle our project.
 We had bought the special glue that would be needed to keep these suckers attached to wood panels (pressure treated pine in case you are wondering) hopefully through the heat and humidity of our summers to the coldest wintry Canadian nights.

 In case you should want to try this, here is the first thing I learned about the glue.
 It is very tenacious.
 Wear gloves.
 I did not.

 Hubby was unconcerned.
 Don’t worry says he.
 It will come off easily.
 Uh huh!
 Really?
 The suggested varsol method for removal didn’t work.